Joyce-Zhao/CS-5610-Web-Development/homeworks/tasktracker/README.md

   * Added actions: Register, Log in / Log out.
   * When not logged in, show a log in link in the upper-right corner of the page.
 When logged in, show log out link.
   * When not logged in, directly go to /tasks won't be able to edit.
-  * Whetherlogged in or not, directly go to /users won't be able to edit.
+  * Whether logged in or not, directly go to /users won't be able to edit other users.
   * To create Tasks: entering a title and a description, with time spent on the task, the task completed or not, and the assignee.
   * Create a partial “session” resource, manually.
 Two CRUD actions: create and delete.
   * Create a partial “feed” resource, manually.